 - Semester courses – these classes meet 1+ times per week for 8+ weeks.
 Semester courses are great for teaching subjects like math, English, history, science, and more.
 They allow you to really get to know learners and watch them progress.

-- Ongoing classes – these classes meet every week without a specific end date.
-Parents are charged each week for a “membership” to the class.
-Ongoing classes are great for clubs and social meetings.
-I teach two different ongoing classes each week with multiple sections which means I can reuse my lesson plans in multiple classes!
+- Clubs & Enrichment – these classes meet every week without a specific end date.
+Parents are charged each week for a “subscription” to the class.
+Weekly classes are great for clubs and social meetings.
+I teach two different club and enrichment classes each week with multiple sections which means I can reuse my lesson plans in multiple classes!

 Who can apply to teach online with Outschool?

-- Full-time residents of the US, Canada, Australia, New Zealand, England, or Wales (other UK countries are not eligible at this time because of the company they use for the background check).
+- Full-time residents of the US, Canada, Australia, New Zealand, the UK, Mexico, or South Korea.
 If you are planning on teaching while traveling, you must be in one of the above countries for at least 6 months per year.
 Since this isn’t an ESL platform, you don’t need to be a “native speaker.”

 - 18+ years old